Community Engagement

 with the African American Community

-We partnered with prominent African-American soloists and university faculty members to expand the appreciation of classical choral music within the African-American community, to introduce minority youth to the positive role models of successful African-American artists, and to increase the diversity our audience.
-The collaborative concert featured both traditional choral music and a collection of spirituals.
+Sing, My Soul partnered with prominent African-American soloists and university faculty members to expand the appreciation of classical choral music within the African-American community.
+The concert introduced minority youth to the positive role models of successful African-American artists and aimed to increase the diversity of our audience.
+The collaborative concert featured both traditional choral music and a collection of African-American spirituals.

-We also developed educational materials for Stivers High School choral/vocal students and offered them a workshop with our music director, our accompanist, four soloists, and members of our chorus.
-During the workshop, the students were able to interact with successful African-American vocalists and seek career guidance from them.
+The collaboration included educational materials for Stivers High School choral/vocal students and a workshop with our music director, our accompanist, our prominent soloists, and members of our chorus.
+During the workshop, the students could converse with successful African-American vocalists and seek guidance for their own careers.
 The students and their director also received complimentary tickets to the concert.

 The project was funded in part by a grant from the Montgomery County Arts and Cultural District.